 Everyday life contributes to the congestion + buildup of harmful toxins in the body from processed foods, pollutants + stress that can lead to an unhealthy life experience.
-Our shots aim to support the immune system, nourish, detoxify + rejuvenate the body, as well as target specific goals like increase energy, improve focus, boost vitality, promote weight loss, reduce pain, decrease inflammation, balance hormones … concerns that plague those of us living in the modern world.
+Our shots aim to support the immune system, nourish, detoxify + rejuvenate the body, as well as target specific goals like increase energy, elevate mood, improve focus, boost vitality, promote weight loss, reduce pain, decrease inflammation, balance hormones … concerns that plague those of us living in the modern world.

 If I take a B12 supplement why get a B12 shot?

 Many people have trouble with nutrient absorption—from supplements or food—due to the presence of intestinal inflammation, poor gut health, or a deficiency of intrinsic factors—glycoprotein produced in the stomach that's essential for B12 absorption.
 Injecting nutrients intramuscularly sidesteps this issue by delivering nutrients directly to the cells, feeding your body instantaneously for immediate utilization.